Climbing the Empire State Building

 This is the most convenient option to climb to the top of the city, with a choice of times and the lowest possible price.
 Don't waste time at the ticket office and get it online!

-When you receive the confirmation, check to see if you have to bring your printed tickets (at least when I went up last time, they did not accept electronic tickets).
+When you receive the confirmation, check if you have to bring your printed tickets (at least when I went up last time, they did not accept electronic tickets).
 If so, and for some reason you can't print them, don't worry, you can print them at the machines at the entrance, but you will have to wait in line.

 Recommended if... you are eager to enjoy the Manhattan skyline from one of its most legendary buildings.

-Buying tickets at the ticket office is also an option and the rate you will get will be the same, although as mentioned above, the queues can be very long (and you may run out of space to go up at the time you wanted).
+Buying the tickets at the ticket office is also an option and the rate you will get will be the same, although as mentioned above, the queues can be very long (and you may run out of space to go up at the time you wanted).

 Where is and how to get to the Empire State Building

 The Empire State Building is located at 20 W 34th St, New York, NY 10001 and the best way to get there is either walking if you are downtown or by subway to 34 St - Herald Sq and down the street.
 You can't miss it!
 Wherever you are located, I have a plan for you.
-Check out this article on how to get to the Empire State where I propose different routes or itineraries depending on how much time you have, what your budget is or the desire to visit neighborhoods and other attractions around.
+Check out this article on how to get to the Empire State where I propose different routes or itineraries depending on how much time you have, what your budget or desire to visit neighborhoods and other attractions around.

 Best time to climb the Empire State Building

 If you are trying to choose the best time to climb the Empire State Building to avoid lines and crowds, visit the Empire State Building in the morning.
 At 8:00 you'll hardly have to wait in line, and you'll enjoy an almost private experience any day of the week.
-Your other best option is to visit the building around 00:30, although on Saturdays and Sundays you are sure to encounter other tourists.
+Your other best option is to visit the building around 00:30, although on Saturdays and Sundays you are sure to meet other tourists.

 Alex's Traveller Tip

-Did you know that the Empire State is open until 2am?
+Did you know that the Empire State is open until 2 a.m.?
 Climb the Empire State late at night to be completely alone in front of the immensity of New York, it's worth it!

-How long does it take to visit the Empire State Building
+How long does it take to visit the Empire State Building?

 In case you want to go up to the Empire State Building at sunset, my recommendation is to check what time the sun sets and go up to the observatory an hour before to get a good spot and enjoy the visit before it starts to fill up with tourists.